algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 Note: by 1st/2nd/3rd/4th ghost it means ghosts eaten by Pac-Man under the effect of a Power pellet.

  If the player achieve to get 10 thousand points, he will get an additional life, it happens for each multiple of 10 thousand.

+## Game mechanics

+The original Pac-Man game contains multiple mechanics, here is a list of them.

+### Map and movements mechanics

+The map is composed of a maze, on the center of it there is a small "room" where ghosts are starting from.
+The player can't access this room.

+Walls are represented by blue lines.
+The player and the ghosts cannot pass through wall.

+The player and the ghost can move using four directions: up, down, left and right.
+Unlike more recent games the players cannot mix two directions at the same time.

+Finally on the left and on the right a "tunnel" can be seen, when taking it the player is teleported to the other side of the map.
+The ghosts can also take the tunnel but taking it will reduce their speed for one second.

+### points and power pellets mechanics

+In the original Pac-Man game fruits can be found under the "ghost's room", these fruits depends on the level and each of them gives a different amount of [points](#point-table).

+Each dots and power pellets are also giving a small amount points.

+When eating a power pellet Pac-Man can gain a short-timed bonus from 6 to 1 second depending on the level.
+Under the duration effect of a power pellet, ghosts will try to avoid Pac-Man as much as possible, when reaching a ghost, Pac-Man will eat it, making it invisible and the player will earn points.
+After being eaten a ghost will go straight to the ghost room.
+When it reaches the room, the ghost will reappear with their normal form.

+After reaching a multiple of 10 thousand in points, the player will be given a bonus life.

 ## Deliverables